-Tell an in depth story of how some of your customers use your product.
-Provide a meta analysis on how your service improved a certain metric.
-Case studies not only provide social proof but they also all other potential clients to imagine how your service can help them.
+Tell an in-depth story of how some of your customers use your product.
+Provide a meta-analysis on how your service improved a certain metric.
+Case studies not only provide social proof but also all other potential clients to imagine how your service can help them.

 Expose your visitors to raw numbers.
 The larger the number the better.
 Anything from your mailing list, customer base, number of downloads or any other relevant statistic you can think of.
 Use them everywhere, in your bio, on social media and in your ad copy.

 The key is to remind potential customers that a large crowd is using your service – and what is good for them must be good for me.